 We are a big fan of smart DIY projects.
 But it is always good to point out that you still should never underestimate the labor needed on your actual wedding day to execute and put in place your DIY plans.

-If you are DIY-ing your centerpieces and other decor items, assign a specific person (or hire help/server/bartenders from companies like Staff Shop!) to execute these tasks!
+If you are DIY-ing your centerpieces and other decor items, assign a specific person (or hire help/server/bartenders from staffing companies!) to execute these tasks!
 Sure your family and bridesmaids can help, but mostly DIY projects will require cleaning and moving things, and that might not be something you would like to get your guests to do.

-SIDE TIP: You can DIY as much as you can behind the scenes; ensure you have a designated team to execute for you.
-Also, ensure that your DIY projects are easy to put in place or have detailed instructions with it!
+TIP: You can DIY as much as you can behind the scenes; ensure you have a designated team to execute for you.
+Also, ensure that your DIY projects are easy to put in place or have detailed instructions with them!

 17. Consider having a backyard wedding